ThreeSixtyGiving/standard/documentation/reference.md

 Developers may also wish to build their applications of JSON versions of the data.

-The [360Giving Data Quality Tool](https://dataquality.threesixtygiving.org/) supports round-tripping of data between the Spreadsheet Template and JSON representations.
+The [360Giving Data Quality Tool](https://dataquality.threesixtygiving.org/) supports conversion of data between the Spreadsheet Template and JSON representations.